desmccarter/trufflestuff/testassertstring/README.md

 ## Creating Smart Contracts with Truffle

-### Basic Contract
+### Basic Contract: Simple Contact with static string

-This page should be used if you wish to begin [Truffle](https://truffleframework.com/) based development/test of Smart Contracts.
+This page will show you how to:

+1. Create a contract with a public string variable
+2. Create a test to check the string variable

+### Steps

-#### 1. Create a new file named contracts/Demo.sol
+#### 1. Create a new Contract named contracts/Demo.sol

 ```bash
 >contracts/Demo.sol